azadbolour/boardgame/README.md

 that I decided to use React, and specifically React drap and drop.
 Like Haskell, React and React DND were also new to me at the time.

-My aim in this project is to demonstrate a production-quality application in Haskell.
-But as a single developer, I can only support the application in a few client and server configurations.
+My initial aim in this project is to demonstrate a production-quality application in Haskell.
+I like Haskell a lot as a language.
+But because its IDE tooling is not on a par with more mainstream languages, I am less efficient in it.
+For this reason, I started programming the game server in Scala as well.
+Because of its better IDE support, I find I am quite a bit more efficient in Scala than in Haskell.

+At this time, development of both servers in this project proceeds in lock step.
+And the two sub-projects cross fertilize each other and help in getting a better grasp of both languages and their idioms and patterns of usage.

 The first implementation is being developed on the MAC OS/X 10.9+, deployed on Linux Amazon EC2 instance, and accessed through Chrome version 60+ on the MAC.
-It has been tested with 50 concurrent games.

 ## Sub-Projects

 - haskell-server - The game server in Haskell.
 Exposes a game API through HTTP.

+- scala-server - The game server in Scala.

 - web-ui - The Javascript/React user interface for the game.